-With over 2500km of Atlantic Coast line, Morocco attracts all types of fish and anglers to try and catch them.
-Agadir is the largest harbour and is known for its sardines – the staple diet of most game fish found in the Atlantic.
+With over 2500km of Atlantic Coastline, Morocco attracts all types of fish and anglers to try and catch them.
+Agadir is the largest harbor and is known for its sardines – the staple diet of most game fish found in the Atlantic.

 Beach Casting and Rock Fishing

 This is a perfect pass time and a great introduction to fishing on the Moroccan coastline.
 Tackle is available in Agadir or some of the local villages and Markets – a reasonable outfit can be bought for about £40 or of course bring your own gear.
 Fishing the surf can be very exciting as the bites come fast and furious, usually ending in a fish.
 Most fish range from ½ kilo up to 4 or 5kg.
 The locals are always full of advice and you will always attract a few children.
 Bait is available everywhere, usually small fish, shellfish, or small worms.

 This is a bit more complex and I am still trying to get all the details on this, however, there are some operators close to Marrakesh offering carp fishing as well as big mouth bass and trout fishing too.
 Everything is catch and release and licenses are available to operators, but a private license is difficult to get hold of.
 Reservoirs are generally stocked with bass and trout but water levels are so low at the moment getting to fish is difficult.